 This document also provides guidance how to get the best performance and longevity out of a cold climate DHP.
 It also includes discussion of unique design considerations for multi-level homes, very low load homes, and air distribution in rooms without a heat source.

 To help Northwest utilities more easily identify ductless systems that meet the Northwest Cold Climate Specification, NEEA has partnered with Northeast Energy Efficiency Partnerships (NEEP) to provide a pre-screened list of qualifying systems.
-NEEP maintains a cold climate air-source heat pump qualified products list, available on-line to search for variable-capacity heat pumps sold in North America with a COP ≥ 1.75 at 5°F as reported by the manufacturer.
-The list contains AHRI HSPF and SEER ratings and additional data on capacity and performance not typically found in general product literature.
+NEEP maintains a searchable online cold climate air-source heat pump product list, of variable-capacity heat pumps sold in North America.
+The list contains AHRI HSPF and SEER ratings and additional manufacturer-reported data on capacity and performance not typically found in general product literature.

 Northwest utilities searching for only those systems that additionally meet the Northwest Specification of delivering ≥ 80% of rated capacity at 5°F can request an updated list pre-filtered to the Northwest Specifications by contacting Suzi Asmus, NEEA Program Manager.